 Dedicated to you and your family.

 Every child – and every family – is different.
-You and the other parent probably understand your children better than anyone else.
+You and the other parent understand your children better than anyone else.
 For this reason, it is best if you can agree about matters involving your children.

 The federal Divorce Act says custody and parenting arrangements must be in the child’s best interests.
 The Act also says that a child must be allowed to have as much contact with each parent as is in the child’s best interests.
-Many factors will affect what arrangements are best for a child.
+Many factors will affect what is best for a child.
 For example, the best arrangement for an infant may not be the best arrangement for a teenager.

 The Divorce Act has certain rules about parenting arrangements for parents who divorce.
 This Act is a federal law.